Cutthroat Island (1995) - What Did I Just Watch?

 horsestunt.jpg

 What makes the action really stand out is some of the stunt work.
 Aside from Tom Cruise or Jackie Chan, it's not often that actors perform their own stunts in an action movie.
 It's certainly not a bad thing if they don't because movie-making can be very dangerous and it's better to get someone who knows how to perform the stunts if you can.
 However, when an actor does the stunts themselves, and when you can tell, it adds a subliminal level of danger that makes the action more exciting.
 In Cutthroat Island, it's often the real actors doing their own stunts, at the behest of the director.
-There are certainly still stunt doubles, but a majority of the stunts performed are done by the actors themselves, giving it a little more authenticity and danger to the action that helps pull you in.
+There are certainly still stunt doubles, but a majority of the stunts performed are done by the actors themselves, bringing a little more authenticity and danger to the action that helps pull you in.
 If not for the lame writing and dumb script, if you watched this movie on mute you would probably be impressed.

 Frank Langella